strmprivacy/docs/docs/01-overview/03-hla.md

 ## Overview {#overview}

-When sending data or receiving data to/from STRM Privacy, your application must identify itself using client credentials.
+When sending data to, or receiving data from STRM Privacy, your application must identify itself using client credentials.
 These credentials are provided through the [Console](https://console.strmprivacy.io) or via the [`strm` command line interface](https://github.com/strmprivacy/cli).